How far we have come.

 Now it’s the land of Google, Apple, Meta (Facebook), and Intel, to name a few firms—companies that have taken us far beyond nature to artificial realities.

-It was simply part of California’s quiet and picturesque Santa Clara Valley (its map name), but the almost poetic nicknames evoked its lush orchards, mild climate, and agricultural bounty—especially the blooming apricot, cherry, and plum trees that carpeted the region each spring.
+At one time the land of tech was simply part of California’s quiet and picturesque Santa Clara Valley, but the almost poetic nickname for that section of it evoked its lush orchards, mild climate, and agricultural bounty—especially the blooming apricot, cherry, and plum trees that carpeted the region each spring.

 That’s God’s “tech.”

-Through much of the 19th and early 20th centuries, the valley was dotted with family farms, small towns, and fruit canneries, supplying produce to the entire nation.
+Through much of the nineteenth and early twentieth centuries, the valley was dotted with family farms, small towns, and fruit canneries, supplying produce to the entire nation.
 It was one of the most productive agricultural areas in the United States.

 The shift from fruit to firmware began around World War II, when Stanford University played a pivotal role in attracting defense and electronics contracts.
 Its provost, Frederick Terman, encouraged faculty and graduates to start tech companies locally instead of moving east.
 He helped establish the Stanford Industrial Park in 1951 (now Stanford Research Park), offering affordable land and close access to Stanford’s academic resources.